How Can Social Robots Benefit Seniors Aging in Place?

 The company has gotten more than half a million followers on Facebook and has obtained a number of partners around the world.
 One of them, Medisana, is a leading digital healthcare company based in Germany which has introduced its Home Care Robot.

 The press release for the “medisana temi” demonstrates how viable it is in eldercare situations.
 A one and a half minute promotional video is a light-hearted look, found near the top of our article temi is the First Personal Robot Companion for Elderly Aging in Place.

 There are numerous other applications, beyond eldercare, for families, individuals, businesses, healthcare, etc. that have emerged from extensive testing prior to, and real usage since, sales began.

 temi is a tall mobile robot with a non-humanoid form.
 While it is not being developed as “social” it includes conversational assistance via Alexa or its own technology.
 It is considered a personal robot technology platform.
-Sales began October 1, 2018, and it is priced at $1,999.
+Sales began October 1, 2018, and was priced at $1,999 until May 15, 2020 when the price was increased to $3,999.

 Beginning September 4, 2019 a monthly payment plan starting at $176 per month is available.